 The Card gives the Beneficiary the right, during its validity period, to free and unlimited access to the 3 Vallées Ski lifts.
 The Beneficiary must carry the Card at all times when using the ski lifts, from the bottom of the lift to the top.

-Should the postal address, e-mail address and/or credit card details change, the Member shall inform Customer Services within a maximum delay of 5 days following the change.
+Should the postal address, e-mail address and/or bank card details change, the Subscriber shall modify and update this information on his Subscriber’s account within a maximum delay of 5 days following the change.

-The non-respect of the arrangements mentioned above, or the cancellation by the Member of the credit card payment authorisation, implies immediate cancellation of the Membership(s) of the Member's Account.
+The non-respect of the arrangements mentioned above, or the cancellation by the Subscriber of the credit card payment authorisation, implies immediate cancellation of the Subscription(s) of the Subscriber's Account.

 ARTICLE 11.
 Loss or theft of the Card

-If the Card of a Beneficiary is lost or stolen, the Member or Beneficiary must inform Customer Services as soon as possible, either by phone or via the website.
+If the Card of a Beneficiary is lost or stolen, the Subscriber or Beneficiary must inform Customer Services as soon as possible, either by phone or via the website.

-If the Member recovers the Card that was declared lost or stolen, they must return it to the Issuing Company by registered post.
+If the Subscriber recovers the Card that was declared lost or stolen, they must return it to the Issuing Company by registered post.

 ARTICLE 12.
 Defective Card